-In Surrey, this role is fulfilled by Ian Perkin.
+In Surrey, this role is fulfilled by Chief Financial Officer who is currently Mr Kelvin Menon.
 The Chief Constable also has a Chief Finance Officer.

 Appointment of a Deputy Chief Finance Officers

 Certain duties of the PCC's CFO, as set out in Section 114 of the Local Government Finance Act 1998, must be carried out by the CFO personally.
 Guidance from the Chartered Institute of Public Finance and Accountancy (CIPFA) states that a deputy should be appointed to carry out these duties in the event of the CFO's absence.